 Bright Data, a well-known proxy provider, has carved a place for itself in the web scraping world with its API marketplace, which focuses on providing specialized APIs for popular websites such as Amazon, YouTube, LinkedIn, and Instagram.

-However, it compensates for this with its Web IDE, a unique feature that allows developers to tweak existing scraper templates or build custom scrapers from scratch.
+Despite it's diverse marketplace, Bright Data lacks a “general scraper API” adaptable to any webpage.
+However, it makes up for this with its Web IDE, a unique feature that allows developers to tweak existing templates or build custom scrapers from scratch.

-Another standout feature of Bright Data is its dataset marketplace, where users can purchase custom datasets from specific websites, eliminating the need to engage in the scraping process altogether.
+Another standout feature of Bright Data is its Dataset Marketplace, where users can purchase custom datasets from specific websites, eliminating the need to engage in the scraping process altogether.

 Let’s take a closer look at each of these features and see how they work from a user’s perspective.